Night-Cheza/More_of_Typescript/README.md

 # More_of_Typescript

-Learning Typescript using udemy (udemy.com) course
+Learning Typescript using udemy (udemy.com) course.
+Have strong feeling that I'm missing some fundomental knowledge.
+Decided to go to college.